mohasham/digital-hub-figma-design-project/README.md

-Finish building the landing page of landing project with responsive design
+Finish building the landing page of figma design project with responsive design.